zenstruck/foundry/README.md

 // get a random set of objects that have been persisted PostFactory::randomSet(4); // array containing 4 instances of Proxy|Post's

-// random set of persisted objects with min/max PostFactory::randomSet(0, 5); // array containing 0-5 instances of Proxy|Post's
+// random range of persisted objects PostFactory::randomRange(0, 5); // array containing 0-5 instances of Proxy|Post's

 PostFactory::repository(); // Instance of RepositoryProxy wrapping PostRepository